Skip to content

 Incorporation is the beginning, not the end.
 A Spanish SL has significant ongoing obligations that must be met to avoid penalties, loss of good standing, and complications with the Tax Authority.
 Here is what to plan for:

-Spanish accounting follows the Plan General de Contabilidad (PGC), Spain’s GAAP, which is aligned with IFRS for SMEs.
-All SLs must maintain accrual-based accounts, retain supporting documentation for at least six years, and keep statutory books (libro de actas for shareholder meetings, libro registro de socios for the shareholder register, and accounting books).
-BMC provides full-service accounting and can manage your company’s books from day one.
+Spanish accounting follows the Plan General de Contabilidad (PGC/IFRS for SMEs).
+All SLs must maintain accrual-based accounts and retain documentation for at least six years.
+BMC provides full-service accounting from day one.

 The Beckham Law connection: pay yourself through your own company